Structure of the documentation

 Shipments are a way of organizing outgoing and inbound deliveries.

 Note: The word "shipment" here refers to Ongoing WMS' own concept of a shipment.
 It has no relation to the "shipments" which a carrier (such as DHL or UPS) deals with.
-The vast majority of warehouses do not use Ongoing WMS' own shipment functionality, and therefore most integrations will never have to deal with these kinds of shipments.
+The vast majority of warehouses do not use Ongoing WMS' own shipment functionality, and therefore most integrations will never have to deal with this kind of shipment.

 Arbitrary files can be stored in Ongoing WMS.
 They can be attached to orders and articles by using UploadOrderFile and UploadArticleDefFile, respectively.
 If you wish to read back the files, you can use GetFileList and GetFile.